-- F. Engage in misconduct while on a school bus.
+- 14. Indecent exposure, that is, exposure to sight of the private parts of the body in a lewd or indecent manner. - 15.
+Initiating a report, warning of fire or other catastrophe without valid cause, misuse of 911, or discharging a fire extinguisher. - F. Engage in misconduct while on a school bus.
 It is crucial for students to behave appropriately while riding on district buses, to ensure their safety and that of other passengers and to avoid distracting the bus driver.
-Students are required to conduct themselves on the bus in a manner consistent with established standards for behavior.
+Students are required to conduct themselves on the bus in a manner consistent with established standards for classroom behavior.
 Excessive noise, pushing, shoving and fighting will not be tolerated.
-Students waiting for buses when not on school property are expected to conduct themselves in accordance with the district's Code of Conduct. - G. Engage in any form of academic misconduct.
+Students waiting for buses when not on school property are expected to conduct themselves in accordance with the district's code of conduct. - G. Engage in any form of academic misconduct.
 Examples of academic misconduct include: - 1.
 Plagiarism. - 2.
-Cheating.
+Cheating. - 3.
+Copying. - 4.
+Altering records. - 5.
+Assisting another student in any of the above actions.